Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD: Methodology

 Each block is considered as a statistically independent realization of the flow under the ergodic hypothesis.
 The motive behind the segmentation of data is to increase the number of ensemble members.
 In practice, a windowing function is applied to each block to reduce spectral leakage.
 In this study, we use the symmetric hamming window

 Following best practices established by \citet{harris1978use}, we only apply windowing for overlapping blocks to avoid excessive loss of information at the boundaries, i.e, if $n_{\rm ovlp} \neq 0$.
-Subsequently, the weighted discrete temporal Fourier transform,
+Subsequently, the weighted temporal discrete Fourier transform,

 is performed on each windowed block to obtain the Fourier-transformed data matrix,

 where $\Hat{\vb{q}}_i^{(k)}$ denotes the $k$-th Fourier realization at the $i$-th discrete frequency.
 Next, we reorganize the data by frequency.
 The matrix containing all realizations of the Fourier transform at the $l$-th frequency reads